facundon/calipri-data-parser/README.md

 ## Features

+- Built with Electron, React, Typescript and Sass
+- Application Auto Update

 ### `Profiles Panel`
 - Posibility to add or remove wheel profiles
 - Repair specification tag for each profile